SammTavv/UselessLang/README.md

   MyVariable is number.
   MyVariable is 5.
 </pre>
-<br>Be careful though, you can't set a value to a `notset` before assigning it a type.
+Be careful though, you can't set a value to a `notset` before assigning it a type.
 <pre>
   notset MyVariable is 5.
   \\ error